kanaka/mal/process/guide.md

   the other fundamental mal types: nil, true, false, and string.
 The remaining scalar mal type, keyword does not need to be implemented until step A (but can be implemented at any point between this step and that).
-BTW, symbols types are just an object that contains a single string name value (some languages have symbol types already).
+BTW, symbol types are just an object that contains a single string name value (some languages have symbol types already).